-Your Plumbing System: A Guide to Plastic Pipe and Fittings
+Your Plumbing System: A Guide to Plastic Pipes & Fittings

-There was a time when metal, ceramic and concrete were the only materials used for residential plumbing pipes and tubing.
+Metal, ceramic, and concrete used to be the only materials used for residential plumbing pipes and tubing.
 Many pipe metals, including copper and galvanized steel, are still used in homes today.
-Although long lasting, metal plumbing requires laborious installation work.
+Although long-lasting, metal plumbing requires laborious installation work.
 Pipes need to be threaded or welded, and tubing often requires the installation of sensitive compression fittings.

 - Cross-linked polyethylene (PEX)